 Outdoor Entertaining Tips for Party Planning Made Easy

-Longer days and warmer nights mean outdoor activities can officially commence, and with that, comes alfresco dining.
+Longer days and warmer nights mean outdoor entertaining can officially commence, and with that, comes alfresco dining.
 Outdoor dining can range from casual to formal, but my absolute favorite is an evening spent with great friends while sipping delicious cocktails and enjoying thoughtfully prepared food.

 I love sourcing from my garden, especially herbs, and greens which grow quickly and abundantly, and can easily feed a crowd.